 More than just a celebration, District Convention is the premier event of the Circle K Year with outstanding speakers, development sessions, countless ideas to expand your service, a district dance, plus tons of awards to recognize your CKI Club and your own outstanding dedication & talent.
 From New Members ready to jump in & lead, to newly elected officers preparing for a year of service & leadership, through seasoned leaders celebrating a college experience filled with service, District Convention has something for everybody.

 Where to Be

-The 2019 District Convention will be held at The Admiral Hotel in Mobile.
+The 2019 District Convention will be held at the Huntsville Marriott at the Space & Rocket Center.
 Hotel reservations are included in convention registration this year.

 What to Do

 District Convention is a weekend packed with activities that will keep everyone on their feet.
 From mingling with other convention attendees to helping decide who will lead the district next year, there are plenty of events to look forward to.

 7:30 – 9:00 PM Opening Session

 9:00 – 9:30 PM Candidates Meeting

 9:00 – until Meet and Greet

 7:30 – 8:00 AM Grab & Go Breakfast